mgc93/mgc93.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    **Drift rate (v)** represents the evaluation process.
+    <b>Drift rate (v)</b> represents the evaluation process.
 It depends on the value of the good, the size of the proposer’s offer and possible future offers: v ~ b0 + b1 (value - offer).
 The more positive the drift rate is (in this case the higher the surplus earned), the more likely the offer will be accepted.
 The larger the absolute value of the drift rate, the quicker the decisions will be made on average.
 The drift rate also has a drift intercept (b0) which represents a bias during the decision process towards one or the other option, controlling for the surplus.
 </div>

 <div class="row">